cap76/AZCourse_Winter2022/docs/09-logistic-regression-gaussian-processes.md

 p
 ```

 Whilst in these examples we have not used a rigorous treatment of the data, they should illustrate the power of regression and some of the examples where they might be useuful in more contemporary settings.
-Indeed in our paper we make explicit use of different regression models to statistically identify tissue that exhibit strong spatial biases.
+Indeed in our paper we make explicit use of different regression models (Gaussian processes) to statistically identify tissue that exhibit strong spatial biases.

 ## Resources